 Seeing then that we have a great high priest, that is passed into the heavens, Jesus the Son of God, let us hold fast [our] profession.
 For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as [we are, yet] without sin.
 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.
 Hebrews 4:14-16 KJV

 Did you know that even though He knows our thoughts, Father God still wants to have open communication with us?
 Father God wants you to express everything in your heart to Him.
 That’s what helps us develop a relationship with Him.
 Many times we have not because we ask not.
-We think that because we thought something or because God knows our needs before we say them that there is no need to even ask.
+We think that because we thought something or because God knows our needs before we say them, there is no need to ask.
 But the Word says that we are to make our requests known.
 He still wants us to speak it.

 Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
 Philippians 4:6 KJV

-As a good Father, He wants to give us good things.
+As a good Father, God wants to give us good things.

 Or what man is there of you, whom if his son ask bread, will he give him a stone?
 Or if he ask a fish, will he give him a serpent?
 If ye then, being evil, know how to give good gifts unto your children, how much more shall your Father which is in heaven give good things to them that ask him?
 Matthew 7:9-11 KJV

 There can, however, be a great disconnect in our demand for answers.
-He is omniscient– He is all knowing.
+God is omniscient– meaning He is all-knowing.
 He knows better than us what is good for us and what is not.
 He knows what will lead us off track and what will be beneficial to us.
 He also knows the end from the beginning.
-He knows the right time and season to answer our prayers and it might not be in the time period that we choose.
+He knows the right time and season to answer our prayers, and it might not be in the timing that we choose.
 We must be careful not to have a fast-food mentality with God.
-There is no limit to His patience and, as His children, that is a quality that is beneficial for us to learn too.
+There is no limit to His patience.
+As His children, that is a quality that is beneficial and important for us to learn too.

-He treasures our hearts above all else and, if we allow Him to, He will grow us up into all things.
-We may ask for something but maybe not have the maturity or strength yet to be able to receive.
-So there could be a season of growth and learning in order to prepare us to be able to operate in it.
+God treasures our spirit above all else and, if we allow Him to, He will grow us and mature us into His masterpiece.
+We might ask for something but may not have the maturity or strength yet to be able to receive it.
+So there could be a season that He needs to work with us and prepare us to be able to operate in it.
 In that season of waiting, we should still hold fast to our faith.

-Another issue is that we ask amiss, meaning that we ask for something in order to fulfill our own affections or lusts that are not good for us.
+It is also possible to ask amiss, meaning that we ask for something to fulfill our own affections or lusts that are not good for us.
 Sometimes, there are conditions to receiving:

 And whatsoever we ask, we receive of him, because we keep his commandments, and do those things that are pleasing in his sight.
 And this is his commandment, That we should believe on the name of his Son Jesus Christ, and love one another, as he gave us commandment.
 1 John 3:22-23 KJV

-In order to be able to receive from God, we need to line our hearts up with Him and His will.
-We need to start asking Him to show us things from His perspective.
-We need to have a desire to learn how to love like He loves and care about the things that He cares about.
+To receive from God, we need to line our hearts up with Him and His will.
+He wants us to ask Him continually to show us everything from His perspective.
+We can also ask Him to help us build a desire to love like He loves and care about the things that He cares about.

-At the same time there is an area that He bends in His sovereignty.
-He enjoys giving us the desires of our heart.
+At the same time, there is an area that He bends in His sovereignty.
+He enjoys giving us the desires of our hearts.
 There may be things that we desire that are natural; that are just us.
-He wants to give us the desires of our heart but He also knows what’s good for us.
+He wants to give us the desires of our hearts, but He also knows what’s good for us.

 Delight thyself also in the LORD; and he shall give thee the desires of thine heart.
 Psalm 37:4 KJV

 When we seek Father God’s heart, and desire to know Him more personally, He will not withdraw from us.
 He is a faithful, loving Father.
 We do ourselves a great disservice when we project onto Him the failures of our earthly Fathers and/or other humans.
-All humans are subject to iniquity but God is and has always been perfect love.
+All humans are subject to iniquity, but God is and has always been perfect love.
 He is not capable of being anything other than that.
 He is faithful and longsuffering towards us.
 He will never fail us.
-His desire is to bring us into the fullness of life, health, peace, love and joy.
+He desires to bring us into the fullness of life, health, peace, love, and joy.
 What a marvelous inheritance!

 Behold, what manner of love the Father hath bestowed upon us, that we should be called the sons of God… 1 John 3:1 KJV

-Perhaps you have connected with some of the blocks to relationship with Father God in this article.
+Perhaps you have connected with some of the blocks to a relationship with Father God in this article.
 We challenge you, don’t let any more time go by before you confront these things in your life.
 Come boldly before the throne of grace and allow Father God to do a work on your heart.
-Make it a practice to talk regularly to Him about whatever is on your mind you will be amazed at the benefits of clarity and peace you receive.
+Make it a practice to talk regularly with Him about whatever is on your mind; you will be amazed at the benefits of clarity and peace you receive.
 You may also discover that the closer you get to God in a loving, safe relationship, the more His blessings will flow and overflow in your life.